-2. OUR ETHOS
+SECTION 2.
+OUR ETHOS

 - 2.1 The child's welfare is of paramount importance.
 Our school will establish and maintain an ethos where pupils feel secure, are encouraged to talk, are listened to and are safe.
 Children at our school will be able to talk freely to any member of staff at our school if they are worried or concerned about something. - 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff members must always act in the best interests of the child.

-- 2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
+When concerned about the welfare of a child, staff members must always act in the best interests of the child. - 2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child and we will not keep secrets.
 Every child will know what the adult will have to do with any information they have chosen to disclose. - 2.4 Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
 This will also be extended to include material that will encourage our children to develop essential life skills.
-The school promotes a climate in which all children are encouraged to talk and articulate their feelings and experiences.
-Through the PHSCE curriculum they are taught how to stay safe and how to report things that make them feel worried or uncomfortable.
-A 'worrybox' is available for children to report concerns, in addition to being able to talk to trusted adults. - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2015) and Local Safeguarding Board Procedures.
+We offer a broad and balanced curriculum and regular PSHE sessions address curriculum and cohort specific issues as necessary (see long term plan). - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and Local Safeguarding Partners' Procedures.

-3. ROLES AND RESPONSIBILITIES
+SECTION 3.
+ROLES AND RESPONSIBILITIES

+Role Name Contact Details

+Designated Safeguarding Lead Mrs K E Massey School

+(DSL) 0191 285 2663

+Deputy DSL Mr J Booth School

-Role Name Contact Details Designated Safeguarding Lead (DSL) Mrs J E Robson School 0191 285 2663 Deputy DSL Mrs K E Massey School 0191 285 2663 Headteacher Mrs J E Robson As above Named Safeguarding Governor Revd Canon Andrew Shipton All Saints Vicarage 0191 284 5540 Chair of Governors Mrs Sarah Hawkins School 0191 2852663
+0191 285 2663

+Head Teacher Mrs K E Massey School

+0191 285 2663

+Named Safeguarding Governor Revd Canon Andrew Shipton All Saints Vicarage

+0191 284 5540

+Mrs S Hawkins

+School

+0191 2852663

+Chair of Governors Mrs Sarah Hawkins School

+0191 2852663